aherstek/geom99exam/README.md

 ## Authentication / Authorization / Security
 * Not sure where to implement a username/password/etc for security... logging into VM is secure I think (only 10 authorized users)
 * I think GeoServer and PostgreSQL have security configurations?
+    * GeoServer features = HTTPS support, authentication, access control, OAuth (from website)
+    * Can also set up passwords in GeoSever/OpenLayers config?
+OpenLayers Security: Secure your OpenLayers application by using HTTPS and implementing proper authentication and authorization mechanisms if required.
 * I did find IAM (Identity and Access Management) through researching GCP but I am unaware if this suits the clients requirements - https://cloud.google.com/security/products/iam
    * IAM manages access control by defining who (identity) has what access (role) for which resource.
    * :moneybag: ^ free service through GCP